davidmoten/viem/README.md

 Rationale:
 The metadata does not change because the new EntityState is superseded by existing.

-### New entity

-System:<br/>
-1 A1

-New:<br/>
-2 A2

-System after:<br/>
-1 A1
-2 A2

-Rationale:<br/>
-There are no matches in the System for the new record so a new entity is created.

-### Identifier conflict, conflict keys weaker than common keys, new supersedes
+### Identifier conflict, conflicting keys weaker than common keys, new supersedes

 System:<br/>
 1 A1 B1